 Instant Roohafza Jalebi by Chef Irshad Qureshi

-A unique twist to a traditional Indian dessert, Chef Irshad considers it his forte to reinvent traditional dishes.
-Rooh Afza, a popular rose syrup, makes an appearance in South Asian households during the holy month of Ramadan.
-Usually consumed as a refreshing drink, Chef Irshad’s take on this syrup, looks promising.
+A unique twist on a traditional Indian dessert, Chef Irshad considers it his forte to reinvent classic dishes.
+Rooh Afza, the iconic rose syrup, is a staple in South Asian households during the holy month of Ramadan.
+Usually consumed as a refreshing drink, Chef Irshad’s innovative take on this syrup, looks promising.

 Ingredients